dice-group/mars-kgqa/README.md

 ```
 and then downloading the required models using the *llama-swap* ui: http://localhost:9292/ui/models or you can manually download the models to this directory using the `llama-cli` tool: https://github.com/ggml-org/llama.cpp?tab=readme-ov-file#obtaining-and-quantizing-models.

+Look into [llama_swap_config.yml](setup/llama_swap_config.yml) to find the models used.
+You do not need to download all of the mentioned models, just downloading the ones you need is sufficient.

 ### Running Experiments

 Here's a sample command to run MARS pipeline for QALD10 dataset: